CentoXome® whole exome sequencing

 Although the exome is a small part of the genome, 80% of the genetic changes (mutations) that cause genetic disorders are thought to be found there.
 A lot of research has been performed on the exome which aids with identification and interpretation of mutations in this region compared to the rest of the genome.

 Standard genetic testing for complex cases, where one or a small number of genes are analyzed at a time, is costly and time-consuming, and a delayed diagnosis could have a dramatic impact on the patient’s quality of life.

-CentoXome® WES enables a quicker, more cost-effective diagnostic solution and can lead to more effective, tailored therapy options.
+CentoXome® whole exome sequencing enables a quicker, more cost-effective diagnostic solution and can lead to more effective, tailored therapy options.
 Unnecessary therapies and examinations can be avoided and patients can ascertain how likely it is that a diagnosed disorder will be passed on to their children.

 How is WES assessed?